 Elizabeth Fei '17

 Elizabeth Fei graduated with distinction from the Critical Ethnic Studies MA Program in 2017 as a member of our inaugural cohort.
-Her research interests include mixed-race theory, performance studies, and decolonization.
-A transplant from the Twin Cities, MN, as of January 2017 she is currently living and working in Chicago doing project management and research for Creation In Common, an independent consulting firm.
-Her professional specialties include program/project design and management, program evaluation design and data analysis, communications, and research.
-An abbreviated version of her MA thesis, "As Above, So Between: Configuring Miss Lala as a Mixed Race Figure," will be presented at the Critical Mixed Race Studies conference in March 2018.
+As a scholar, her research interests include mixed-race theory, queerness, performance studies, and decolonization.
+An abbreviated version of her MA thesis, "As Above, So Between: Configuring Miss Lala as a Mixed Race Figure," was presented at the Critical Mixed Race Studies conference in March 2018.
+A transplant from the Twin Cities, MN, as of April 2018 she is currently working at the Art Institute of Chicago as a Project Coordinator under the Diversifying Arts Museum Leadership Initiative.
 She looks forward to continuing to utilize the knowledge gained from the Critical Ethnic Studies program in her work with complex, community-based projects.

 Qu Yearby '17